-Hopefully you took the time to do the value exercise presented last week.
+Hopefully, you took the time to do the value exercise presented last week.
 If so, you should have two or three core values to build your household on.
 These values are your guiding principles.
 They outline how the household should function and what is expected of the occupants.
-Yet a bigger question remains: who are you in relation to these values?
+Yet a bigger question remains: who are you with these values?

 “Know Thyself” -Socrates

-A lot of people I know don’t have a clear understanding of how they are wired and what their natural tendencies are.
+I know many people don’t have a clear understanding of how they are wired and what their natural tendencies are.
 If they do know, it has been found through trial and error.
-This is not a good or bad thing but it does mean that they might not understand how to set themselves up for success day in and day out.
+This is not a good or bad thing, but it does mean that they might not understand how to set themselves up for success day in and day out.
 Essentially, it is like driving a car that you have never been in before.
-Sure, you can drive it around but you might not know all the cool features or whether or not the vehicle is suited for bad weather.
-However, if you took the time to do a thorough personality assessment, you would know your personal user manual so to speak.
+Sure, you can drive it around, but you might not know all the cool features or whether or not the vehicle is suited for bad weather.
+However, if you took the time to do a thorough personality assessment, you would know your personal user manual, so to speak.